How to dress for Royal Ascot 2026

 - Socks can be colourful, but they must cover the ankle

-“The dress code for the Royal Enclosure is a black, grey or navy morning coat, a tie (not a cravat), a collared shirt (not a wing collar shirt), and stripe morning trousers in black, grey or check.
+“The dress code for the Royal Enclosure is a black, grey or navy morning coat, a tie (not a cravat), a collared shirt (not a wing collar shirt), and stripe morning trousers in black, grey or check” Says Kristian Robson, owner of Oliver Brown

 3. How to choose your morning dress

 If you go for a grey morning coat, the trousers and waistcoat should be made of the same cloth, whereas grey ‘cashmere stripe’ and houndstooth trousers can be worn with a black morning coat.
-For navy, we suggest matching trousers.
 It is worth noting that all trousers should have a plain bottom, and another good tip is to wear braces to help the trousers hang well and prevent a gap between the trouser waistband and waistcoat.

 4. Add flair by accessorising

 Now, the fun part – adding a touch of personality to your morning suit.
-First, most people choose a simple tie in grey, red, light blue, or yellow – though brighter colours are allowed – and a tie pin is a traditional touch, but not a necessary one.
+First, most people choose a simple tie in grey, red, light blue, or yellow – though brighter colours are allowed – and a tie pin is a traditional touch (the royals are fans), but not a necessary one.

 Then, perhaps the most important thing to get right, yet the easiest thing to get wrong, is selecting a perfectly proportioned top hat that will complement your height and face shape.
 We often fall back on Oliver Brown’s Royal Ascot Hetherington option.
 (There is also some etiquette to be observed around top hats.
 Gentlemen should remove their hat when greeting a lady or during the national anthem, and the only other instances where top hats may be removed are within a restaurant or private box, or within an enclosed external seating area, terrace, balcony or garden.)

-Finally, a bit of wrist armour rounds things off nicely – we particularly like Longines’s Conquest Heritage Central Power Reserve due to its traditional, timeless aesthetics that are done out in stainless steel, a classic round case and Champagne-hued dial.
+Finally, a bit of wrist armour rounds things off nicely – we particularly like the Vacheron Constantin Traditionnelle due to its traditional, timeless aesthetics.
+This is watch that says all the right things without having to shout.

 5. Finish with a quality pair of shoes